-Counselor Preparation Comprehensive Examination (CPCE) overall and content area results for Spring 2011 indicate that WIU-QC CNED students' scores are consistent with national averages (within 1 standard deviation) for both exit and non-exit exams.
+Counselor Preparation Comprehensive Examination (CPCE) overall and content area results for Spring 2012 indicate that WIU-QC CNED students' scores are consistent with national averages (within 1 standard deviation) for both exit and non-exit exams.
 NOTE: Results are for all CNED students (CMHC and School Counseling combined).
-Of the 35 WIU-QC CNED students who took the exam, 26 (74%) had scores that would meet or exceed what would be used as a passing score should this have been used as an exit exam.
+Of the 29 WIU-QC CNED students who took the exam, 28 (97%) had scores that would meet or exceed what would be used as a passing score should this have been used as our exit exam.